 - Removing invasive plants and clearing thickets.

-Other Tasks in the Organic Garden in February
+February in the Organic Garden

 - Sharpen and oil tools to make sure they (and you!) are ready for spring.